joinly-ai/joinly/README.md

 docker pull ghcr.io/joinly-ai/joinly:main
 ```

-Launch your meeting in Zoom, Google Meet or Teams and let joinly join the meeting:
+Launch your meeting in Zoom, Google Meet or Teams and let joinly join the meeting using the meeting link as `<MeetingURL>`:
 ```bash
 docker run --env-file .env ghcr.io/joinly-ai/joinly:main -v --client <MeetingURL>
 ```

 # :technologist: Run an external client
 In Quickstart, we ran the Docker Container directly as a client using `--client`.
-But we can also run it as a server and connect to it from outside the container.
-Here, we run an external client that implements the agent logic and connect it to the joinly MCP server.
+But we can also run it as a server and connect to it from outside the container, which allows us to control the entire logic of our agent.
+Here, we run an external client implementation and connect it to the joinly MCP server.
-  - Prerequisites: do the [Quickstart](#zap-quickstart), [install uv](https://github.com/astral-sh/uv), and open two terminals
+  - Prerequisites: do the [Quickstart](#zap-quickstart) (except the last command), [install uv](https://github.com/astral-sh/uv), and open two terminals

 Start the joinly server in the first terminal (note, we are not using `--client` here and forward port `8000`):
 ```bash
 docker run --env-file .env -p 8000:8000 ghcr.io/joinly-ai/joinly:main -v
 ```

-While the server is running, start the example client in the second terminal window to connect to it and join a meeting:
+While the server is running, start the example client implementation in the second terminal window to connect to it and join a meeting:
 ```bash
 uv run examples/client_example.py --mcp-url http://127.0.0.1:8000/mcp/ <MeetingUrl>
 ```